 The causes and consequences of informal employment and employment in informal sector and their impact on achieving sustainable development continues to gain attention in national development agendas.
-The evidence in developing and emerging economies shows that on average more than half of the employment in non-agricultural sectors are informal and this rate can reach as high as 80% in some regions.
+The evidence in developing and emerging economies shows that on average more than half of the employment in non-agricultural sectors are informal and this rate can reach as high as 80% in some countries.
 Therefore, every national policy targeting poverty, social protection, or decent work needs to recognise the role of the informal economy in national development.
 Yet, the lack of data and statistics on the informal economy hinders the capacity of countries to better inform decisions and development policies.
 This regional training course brings together statisticians and labour analysts from Asia-Pacific national statistical systems to discuss technical aspects and share experiences in the production and use of statistics on informality with the objectives of:

-- 1) Providing technical information and illustrations of good practices on collecting and tabulating data on informal employment and employment in the informal sector, and categories of informal workers as well as related data needed for the preparation of national accounts and - 2) Promoting the collection of data and improvement of statistics on informal employment and employment in the informal sector as an integral part of national labour force statistics. - II.
-Target Countries (by invitation only): Countries in Asia and the Pacific (a) with existing data collection initiatives on the informal economy, such as those with labour force surveys, aiming to review and improve their data and (b) countries with immediate plans to collect data on the informal economy - III.
-Target participants: Countries will be invited to nominate potential participants.
-Nominees should be middle-level to senior-level (a) statisticians of national statistical offices or (b) officials from ministries of labour and employment.
-Nominees should have experience working on labour force statistics as survey statisticians and/or data analysts in support of policy analysis on informal sector and informal employment.
-At most two qualified participants per country will be accepted for the training; selection will be based on the information provided in the nomination form for the course.
+- 1) Providing technical information and illustrations of good practices on collecting and tabulating data on informal employment and employment in the informal sector, and categories of informal workers as well as related data needed for the preparation of national accounts and SDG indicators and; - 2) Promoting the collection of data and improvement of statistics on informal employment and employment in the informal sector as an integral part of national labour force statistics. - II.
+Target Countries (by invitation only): Countries in Asia and the Pacific (a) with existing data collection initiatives on the informal economy, such as those with labour force surveys, aiming to review and improve their data and (b) countries with immediate plans to collect data on the informal economy.